 Solution 3 – Switch to local account / create a new account

-- Go to Settings and click on Account icon.
+- Go to Settings and click on the Account icon.

 - In your account click Sign in with a local account instead.

-- You’ll be asked to enter current password.
+- You’ll be asked to enter the current password.
 Now click on Next.

-- Set your user name, password for you local account.
+- Set your user name, the password for your local account.
 After doing that, click on Next.

 - Now click on Sign out and finish.

-In addition, you can try creating a new account and setting up fingerprint scanner for it.
-After that just delete the new account and switch back to old one.
+In addition, you can try creating a new account and setting up the fingerprint scanner for it.
+After that just delete the new account and switch back to the old one.